 Char Ullman is Associate Professor of Sociocultural Foundations of Education and Educational Anthropology at the University of Texas at El Paso, USA.

-Kate Mangelsdorf is Professor of Rhetoric & Composition Studies at the University of Texas at El Paso, USA.
+Kate Mangelsdorf is Professor of Rhetoric and Composition Studies at the University of Texas at El Paso, USA.